Mission

 Can preventive care play a critical role in the preservation of health?

-We will discuss strategies that help the healthcare ecosystem become more sustainable while meaningfully improving population’s health and quality of life
+We discussed strategies to help the healthcare ecosystem become more sustainable while meaningfully improving population’s health and quality of life

 Speakers